Faith Sharing Groups

 How: Registration opens in the spring semester

-Contact: Kate Broadbent, Assistant Director of Spirituality, mbroade@nd.edu
+Contact: Mike Buckler, Director of Student Ministry, mbuckler@nd.edu

 What: Join together with others in our tri-campus community to participate in Wholemakers, a four-session program connecting ecology and spirituality.
 It was developed by young adults for young adults - for you!
 This resource weaves together the latest climate science with insights from the Catholic tradition to equip you to be what Pope Francis calls a “protagonist of transformation for the world."